acavella/Custodian/README.md

 ![License](https://img.shields.io/github/license/altCipher/Talos?style=flat-square)
 ## Description
 A PowerShell module designed to aide in Windows configuration and adminivative tasks.
 Talos is designed compliment the suite of tools available to system administrators, devops and security engineers.
-#### Origin
+>In Greek mythology, Talos, also spelled Talus (/ˈteɪlɒs/; Greek: Τάλως, Talōs) or Talon (/ˈteɪlɒn, ən/; Greek: Τάλων, Talōn), was a giant automaton made of bronze to protect Europa in Crete from pirates and invaders.
+He circled the island's shores three times daily.[<sup>Wikipedia</sup>][1]
-In Greek mythology, Talos, also spelled Talus (/ˈteɪlɒs/; Greek: Τάλως, Talōs) or Talon (/ˈteɪlɒn, ən/; Greek: Τάλων, Talōn),was a giant automaton made of bronze to protect Europa in Crete from pirates and invaders.
-He circled the island's shores three times daily.<sup>[1](#footnote1)</sup>
+>

-Talos was created by Hephaestus (/hɪˈfiːstəs, hɪˈfɛstəs/; eight spellings; Greek: Ἥφαιστος Hēphaistos) who was the Greek god of blacksmiths, metalworking, carpenters, craftsmen, artisans, sculptors, metallurgy, fire, and volcanoes.
+>Talos was created by Hephaestus (/hɪˈfiːstəs, hɪˈfɛstəs/; eight spellings; Greek: Ἥφαιστος Hēphaistos) who was the Greek god of blacksmiths, metalworking, carpenters, craftsmen, artisans, sculptors, metallurgy, fire, and volcanoes.
 As a smithing god, Hephaestus made all the weapons of the gods in Olympus.
-He served as the blacksmith of the gods, and was worshipped in the manufacturing and industrial centers of Greece, particularly Athens.<sup>[2](#footnote2)</sup>
+He served as the blacksmith of the gods, and was worshipped in the manufacturing and industrial centers of Greece, particularly Athens.[<sup>Wikipedia</sup>][2]
 ## List of Functions
 * Get-ADLockoutDetails: Diagnose common causes for AD account lockouts
 * New-BulkADUser: Create bulk AD accounts from CSV list